-The idea has been to transform the monotonous “cold” hum of the existing transformer in the entrance space into an elevated and “warm” state of sound, and make the crude and mundane architecture appear more sensuous and inviting.
-Another consideration has been the sounds coming from other works in the exhibition: the piece should be able to accommodate those “interferences” as well, their indeterminate behavior, textures and tones introducing new, subtle layers to my piece.
+The idea has been to transform the monotonous “cold” hum of the existing transformer in the entrance space into an elevated and “warm” state of sound, and make the crude and mundane architecture appear more sensuous and inviting through this subtle sonic alteration.
+Another consideration for the minimal and transparent approach has been the sounds coming from other works in the exhibition: the piece should be able to accommodate those “interferences” as well, their indeterminate behaviour, textures and tones introducing new, subtle layers to my piece.

 The sound-producing technology (speakers, audio players and cables) has been hidden from the view: the emphasis is on the vacant architectural space, transformed by acousmatic sound.